SPQR-Project/frontend/README.md

 &nbsp; - **order_items**: information about the items included in each sub order\
 &nbsp; - **order_item_options**: the option items chosen for each order item

+The backend of the project was built using Node.js, appreciated for its efficiency, scalability, and seamless integration with React.js.
+Node.js facilitates the creation of a high-performance server capable of handling concurrent requests, crucial for a real-time application like this one, catering to multiple restaurants and customers.

+The design of the database incorporated a hierarchical structure for menus, beginning at the broadest level and moving down to more specific details.
+This structure started with "main_categories", followed by "main_menus".
+Each main menu then branched out to various "option_categories", each of which housed specific "option_menus".
+This organized architecture facilitated efficient data retrieval and ensured a clear layout for menu items.

+A similar hierarchical structure was implemented for orders.
+It began with an overall order that a customer placed during their visit to the restaurant.
+Accounting for the possibility of customers placing multiple orders during their visit, each "order" was divided into "sub_orders".
+This arrangement allowed customers to incrementally add to their order, similar to running a "tab", before finalizing the payment.
+Each sub-order comprised multiple "order items", with each order item potentially having several selected option items, stored under "order_item_options".

+Restaurants and branch details were stored in dedicated tables, ensuring efficient and accurate lookups.
+Similarly, to optimize performance, branch_menu_status was separated from the main_menu table.

+In line with the principle of single responsibility, each table in the database was designed to hold a specific set of data, serving one purpose.
+Such a division enhanced data integrity, clarity, and the efficiency of database operations.

+The backend API, conforming to RESTful principles, supported all CRUD operations: GET, PUT, POST, and DELETE, ensuring standardized practices for data interaction.
+The API endpoints were logically segmented based on functionality, simplifying use and maintenance.

 ### APIs

 | Type | View | Method | Feature | URL |